• Skip to primary navigation

 Description

 Healthy, blueberry muffins made with tigernut flour and sweetened with bananas.
-Free of all common allergens, Paleo and Vegan.
+Free from most common allergens, paleo and vegan!

 Ingredients